NihalGeek/Hash-Cracker/README.md

 You can also choose your own wordlist using the "Browse" option in the GUI.

 ⚠️ Note: rockyou.txt is included for educational and ethical use only.
 Do not use this tool or the wordlist for unauthorized access or malicious activity.
+### 🤝 Contributing

+Contributions are welcome!
+Feel free to fork the repo and submit a pull request.
+For major changes, please open an issue first to discuss.

+### ⚠️ Disclaimer

+This tool is for educational and ethical testing purposes only.
+Do not use it for unauthorized or illegal activities.